gigaroby/hops-metadata-dal-impl-ndb/docs/multi-zone.md

 During multi-zone operations, namenodes in the primary hdfs clusters will work as before, holding only connections to the local metadata store, while namenodes in the secondary hdfs cluster will hold both a **LOCAL** connection to the local metadata store and a **PRIMARY** connection to the primary metadata store.

 # Configuration
-The `ndb-config.properties` files is used to configure HopsFS for multi-zone operations.
+The `hdfs-site.xml` file is used to configure HopsFS for multi-zone operations, while `ndb-config.properties` is used to specify connection parameters to the metadata clusters.
 To enable multi-zone mode, the `io.hops.metadata.multizone` flag must be set to `"true"`.
-The `io.hops.metadata.zone` must be set to `PRIMARY` or `SECONDARY` depending on the role of the local metadata store.
+The `io.hops.metadata.zone` must be set to `primary` or `secondary` depending on the role of the local metadata store.

-Configuration for the PRIMARY cluster is then the same as the single-zone configuration with `io.hops.metadata.local.clusterj.*` and `io.hops.metadata.local.mysqlserver.*` keys.
+Configuration for the **primary** cluster is then the same as the single-zone configuration with `io.hops.metadata.local.clusterj.*` and `io.hops.metadata.local.mysqlserver.*` keys.
 The keys for clusterj follow the same format expected by the [clusterj driver](https://dev.mysql.com/doc/ndbapi/en/mccj-using-clusterj-start.html): `com.mysql.clusterj.*`.
 Exact keys can be found in [com.mysql.clusterj.Constants](https://dev.mysql.com/doc/ndbapi/en/mccj-clusterj-constants.html#mccj-clusterj-constants-default_property_connection_pool_size).